brutaldev/StrongNameSigner/README.md

 </Target>
 ```

-Note that any files that are already strong-name signed will not be modified.
+Note that any files that are already strong-name signed will not be modified unless they reference a previously unsigned assembly.
 If you are using NuGet package restore then this works on build servers as well.

+Another alternative is to simply call the `StrongNameSigner.Console.exe` with relevant argument as a pre-build step.

+`"C:\Program Files\BrutalDev\.NET Assembly Strong-Name Signer\StrongNameSigner.Console.exe" -in "..\packages"`

 API Usage
 ---------